Veal Stock

 Pro Tips

-- Store in shallow containers to allow rapid cooling
+- Store in shallow containers for rapid cooling before refrigeration

 Origin & Heritage